-All students have a variety of options for connecting synchronously with our teachers--email, office hours, etc.
+All students have a variety of options for connecting synchronously with our teachers--email, office hours, etc. Students also have their teachers' phone numbers.

-9-12 VA: Virtual Arkansas is a "high touch" virtual learning experience that harnesses the benefit of synchronous or "live" instruction married with aligned asynchronous courses, often called BICHRONOUS learning.
-This model allows the opportunity for instructors to develop relationships with students, address needed "just-in-time" instruction, and provide flexibility in learning.
-Students are provided the opportunity to attend two Zoom sessions per week, per course, and request additional one:one Zoom sessions as needed.
-Students/teachers are also able to communicate 24/7 via the CANVAS LMS messaging system that is monitored by Virtual Arkansas.
-Teachers are expected to reply to students within 24 hours.
+7-12 VA: Virtual Arkansas is a "high touch" virtual learning experience that harnesses the benefit of synchronous or "live" instruction married with aligned asynchronous courses.
+This allows for students and instructors to develop relationships, address needed "just-in-time" instruction, and flexibility with learning.
+At the High School level, students are provided the opportunity to attend two Zoom sessions per week, per content area, and request additional Zoom sessions as needed.
+While Zoom sessions are not required, they are highly encouraged as empirical data has shown students who attend Zoom are shown to be more successful than students who do not attend Zoom.

+Students/teachers are also able to communicate 24/7 via the CANVAS LMS messaging or the SIS email system that is monitored by Virtual Arkansas.

+Teachers are expected to reply to students within 24 hours of student communication during the school week.
 Students are expected to read and interact with messages in their courses on a daily basis during the school week.
-In addition, students are expected to engage in the online content and assignments on a daily basis.